-During the year the Controls Group review work has covered upgrades to the DMO's core trading system, project work to strengthen the resilience of the DMO's IT architecture, and improvements in IT change management processes.
+During the year the Controls Group review work has covered the DMO's strengthening the resilience of the IT infrastructure and changes to the banking arrangements.

 Risk Management Unit (RMU)

 The risk committees are supported by the DMO's Risk Management Unit (RMU) which ensures key risk issues arising from these committees are communicated to the DMO Accounting Officer and senior management on a regular basis, with additional ad hoc reporting if an emerging issue requires it.
 The RMU also supports the formal risk reporting processes with defined outputs, including regular detailed risk reports which are reviewed by the Board and senior management.